-Barrie Titulaer, 15, studies bird habitats and distribution

-with Shell and the support of the federal Department of Industry.
-The Young Innovators section, with a \$5000 prize, is open to students aged 21 and under.
-Barrie conducted his census of Canberra birdlife under an academic curriculum extension science program run by his teacher, Geoff McNamara.
-Under the program, eminent scientists mentor mer CSIRO scientist Denis Saunders in his investigation, said he Barrie intends to enter in the Young Innovators category of had no interest in science before he entered the program
+KYM SMITH Barrie Titulaer, 15, studies bird habitats and distribution with Shell and the support of the after he graduates from school.
+In federal Department of Industry. his view, science is important in The Young Innovators section, "millions of ways". with a \$5000 prize, is open to stu-"There are ways it helps us dedents aged 21 and under. velop as society to have a better Barrie conducted his census of quality of life, have a more enjoy-Canberra birdlife under an acaable life and to be able to sustain demic curriculum extension scilife for people into the future," he ence program run by his teacher, said.
+"There's nothing bigger than Geoff McNamara.
+Under the proscience that does this. gram, eminent scientists mentor students at the school.
+Barrie, who was guided by former CSIRO scientist Denis Saunders in his investigation, said he had no interest in science before he entered the program He wants to study medicine Entries close on August 11.